-If you're having trouble deciding on a theme for your tween's birthday party, consider planning your party around things that your child just loves to do.
+If you're having trouble deciding on a theme for your tween's birthday party, consider planning your kids birthday parties around things that your children just love to do.
 My daughter loves to draw- especially pictures of dogs and horses.
 So when it came time to plan her 10th birthday sleepover party, I knew that if we could pull off an art birthday party– it would be an exciting night for her, and a lot of fun for her friends!
 Here's what we did:

 Art Birthday Party Invitation

 I created my invitations using the design site PicMonkey .
 You can see my whole tutorial on how to use PicMonkey to create birthday party invitations here.

 If you would like a blank copy of the invite, scroll down to the bottom of this post for instructions on how to download yours!

 When the guests walked in the door, we had them stash their sleeping bags and jammies in the room downstairs where they would be sleeping.
 The girls then went into the dining room to chat and to check out the setup.

 We decorated simply with just white table roll (plastic tablecloths), flowers, the birthday cake, and a sprinkling of pink hearts and diamonds that my daughter had cut out of cardstock using a craft punch .

 And here's a little tip- we set the table with 3 layers of table roll so that after dinner we could remove the top layer and throw it out- leaving a clean tablecloth underneath for the art party.

 Later on, after the crafts, we removed the second layer so that the table was already cleaned up for breakfast the next morning!